 Congressional legislation encourages law school graduates to work in public interest law.
 Employment in public interest law (or a non-profit organization) might qualify a student for forgiveness of some federal loan debt.

 Cohort Default Rates

-The National Student Loan Data System (NSLDS) contains the most current data reported for Postsecondary Schools, Fiscal Years 2008, 2007, and 2006.
+The National Student Loan Data System (NSLDS) contains the most current data reported for Postsecondary Schools during the fiscal years 2018, 2017, and 2016.